danielmichaels/danielms/content/retrospectives/2022/12/index.md

 Check it out, [here][rmwod]

+## Cookiecutter's

+I also knocked up a couple of [cookiecutter] application templates.
+This was the fist time I've created my own.
+I took inspiration from [Simon Willison's][sw] [Click-App][ca] cookiecutter approach.

+For most of my CLI applications I use [bonzai](https://github.com/rwxrob/bonzai), which supports nested composition meaning I can include multiple Bonzai apps in one.
+The hard part is creating a new Bonzai app - it required cloning, or using a template from GitHub.
+I didn't like this because the template has a load of boilerplate *I* don't need.

+Instead, I now create new Bonzai apps using [cookiecutter https://github.com/danielmichaels/bonzai-app][bcc].
+It's pretty handy for my use case and I think most people could knock up a unique cookiecutter for themselves in a couple of hours.

+Taking heed to my advice above, and just as I was about to start building out [Random MWOD][rmwod] I decided this was a good opportunity to create a Go web app cookiecutter.

+I like my Go web apps as a starting point to use [go-chi], [tailwind] and [alpine].
+So I created the cookiecutter to build a minimal app with these tools.
+It also uses [air] for hot-reloading and [goose] for database migrations.

+This highly opinionated cookiecutter can be found, [here][gcc].

 ## Recommendations

 Book: 100 Go Mistakes and How to Avoid Them ([link](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them))

 I write a decent amount of Go but there are various parts of the language which have tripped my up in the past.
-This book covers all the issues I've ever footgunned myself with, and explains not just why but also how to fix it.
+This book covers all the issues I've ever footgunned myself with.
+Each one explained well with not just why it happened but also the methods to fix it.

 For any Go developer I think its worthwhile reading.
 So far I've learned a lot more about slices (under the hood), strings (particularly the importance of Runes) and solidified my knowledge in control structures.

-There might be a lot of ways of achieving things but something I really like about this book is they are opinionated about why *x* thing is the best way to do something for the general.
+There is usually a few ways of achieving things in programming.
+Something I really like about this book is that the author is opinionated about why *x* thing is the best method.
+When there are caveats those are well explained, too.

 For instance, when checking if a slice is empty the best way is to check its length.
 This will trap both `nil` and `empty` slices.